 - a nasal injury

-With the teen and their parents, Dr. Weiss will discuss all concerns and objectives to determine the best approach to take in achieving the patient’s goals.
+With the teen and his or her parents, Dr. Weiss will discuss all concerns and objectives to determine the best approach to take in achieving the patient’s goals.

-ETHNIC RHINOPLASTY: The noses of people of different ethnicities often have unique characteristics.
+The noses of people of different ethnicity often have unique characteristics.
 With ethnic rhinoplasty, Dr. Weiss strives to create balance and harmony with the rest of the face while respecting and preserving the patient’s ethnicity.
-Mindful of the various aesthetic needs and preferences of African-Americans, Asian-Americans, Hispanics, Asians, and other non-Caucasians, Dr. Weiss has achieved optimal ethnic rhinoplasty results for patients of various ethnicities.
+Mindful of the various aesthetic needs and preferences of African-Americans, Asian-Americans, Hispanics, Asians, and other non-Caucasians, Dr. Weiss has achieved optimal ethnic rhinoplasty results for patients of various ethnicity.

 While individuals vary dramatically, there are particular characteristics that are most common to the different ethnicities and can make rhinoplasty more challenging.
 The following characteristics must be taken into account in order to achieve a patient’s goals: